 Since delivery trucks are often already en route during the day, it could save fuel to have them come directly to you to pick up orders rather than making a trip to the post office yourself.
 This is especially applicable to small businesses that might take multiple trips a week for a few orders or packages.
 You can schedule a pickup with USPS for free, and they’ll come right to you.
 This can save your business time and money in addition to reducing your carbon footprint.

 While you can’t expect your company to be perfect overnight, taking steps towards sustainability is admirable and necessary.
-In order to contribute to a greener planet and show your customers that you’re committed to the cause, going green can’t just be about your products, it also has to be about how you transport them.
-All you have to do is get started, and once you find your groove, there’s no shopping you!
+To contribute to a greener planet and show your customers that you’re committed to the cause, going green can’t just be about your products, it also has to be about how you transport them.
+All you have to do is get started, and once you find your groove, there’s no stopping you!